Skip to content

 Removing an index returns the collection to flat search.

-IVF parameters
+IVF and SPANN parameters

 collection.build_index("IVF-L2", n_clusters=256)